Government Relations Manager

 .
 More than 130 delegates serve on these committees.
 Each member county is represented by at least one delegate on one of the four policy committees, with committee assignments determined by each of 10 AMC districts.
 Each district selects delegates to serve on each policy committee.
 The committees often make use of subcommittees to delve into specific topics and provide the larger committee with background and recommendations.

 County officials and staff have additional input into the platform during district meetings, which occur at least two times per year.
 During fall district meetings, counties receive copies of the draft platform and are invited to submit resolutions and amendments to the platform.
-Both the draft platform and any proposed resolutions are voted on during the AMC Annual Meeting, which takes place during the AMC Annual Conference in late November/early December.
+Both the draft platform and any proposed resolutions are voted on during the AMC Annual Meeting, which takes place during the AMC Annual Conference in early December.

 While the platform forms the groundwork for the policy analysts during the legislative session, it is important to note that the platform is always a "work in progress."
-Changes are considered by policy committee members throughout the following year, with our March Legislative Conference providing an opportunity for the full delegate assembly to revise the platform.
+Changes are considered by policy committee members throughout the following year, with our spring Legislative Conference providing an opportunity for the full delegate assembly to revise the platform.

 Activities at the State Legislature

 More than 80 percent of all bills introduced to the Minnesota State Legislature have some sort of impact on counties; consequently, the legislative session proves to be an intense few months for AMC policy analysts.
 They work proactively to incorporate county concerns into legislation and reactively as they respond to proposed bills that would positively or negatively affect county government.
 The analysts attend House and Senate committees, talk with legislators and their staffs, and correspond regularly with other local government entities.

 Policy analysts spend a good deal of time in communicating with counties, whether it be through faxes and the AMC Update